aloistr/swisseph/readme.md

 Detailed information is available at https://www.astro.com/swisseph or in the documentation files included here (folder doc).

+# Update to JPL Ephemeris DE441
+As of 14 April 2026, all .se1 data files for planets and for asteroids have been rebuilt with JL Ephemeris DE441.
+These files remain compatible with all older SE versons back to release 1.77 of January 2011.

 # Download location of files: